 You may not delegate your duties under the Agreement or assign your rights under the Agreement, in whole or in part.
 We may assign the Agreement to any successor or purchaser of our business or some of our assets.

 Entire Agreement.
-The Agreement is the entire agreement between the parties on the subject.
+The Agreement, together with the Terms, is the entire agreement between the parties on the subject.

 Changes.
 The Agreement may be changed at any time by us and where this affects your rights and obligations, we will notify you of any changes by placing a notice in a prominent place on sme.africa (or by email).
 If you do not agree with the change, you should stop using sme.africa.
 If you continue to use sme.africa following notification of a change to the Agreement, the changed terms will apply to you.